Behavioral game theory: Social cooperation

 Social behavior and cooperation with other participants are two factors that are not modeled in traditional game theory, but are often seen in an experimental setting.
 The evolution of social norms has been neglected in decision-making models, but these norms influence the ways in which real people interact with one another and make choices.
 One tendency is for a person to be a strong reciprocator.
 This type of person enters a game with the predisposition to cooperate with other players.
 They will increase their cooperation levels in response to cooperation from other players and decrease their cooperation levels, even at their own expense, to punish players who do not cooperate.
 This is not payoff-maximizing behavior, as a strong reciprocator is willing to reduce their payoff in order to encourage cooperation from others.
+Rational choice theory has limitations in interactive decision making, and it is also difficult to accurately predict human behavior in social cooperation.
+Behavioral games not only require players to make rational choices, but also require players to be able to predict the decisions of other players in their interactions.
+In game experiments, rational choice conflicts with individual decision making, and individual behavior may be able to achieve greater gains than rational choice.
+Rational choice theory has limitations and uncertainties for social interaction decisions, so the predicted results are not the same as the experimental results.

 Dufwenberg and Kirchsteiger (2004) developed a model based on reciprocity called the sequential reciprocity equilibrium.
 This model adapts traditional game theory logic to the idea that players reciprocate actions in order to cooperate.
 The model had been used to more accurately predict experimental outcomes of classic games such as the prisoner's dilemma and the centipede game.
 Rabin (1993) also created a fairness equilibrium that measures altruism's effect on choices.
 He found that when a player is altruistic to another player the second player is more likely to reciprocate that altruism.
 This is due to the idea of fairness.
 Fairness equilibriums take the form of mutual maximum, where both players choose an outcome that benefits both of them the most, or mutual minimum, where both players choose an outcome that hurts both of them the most.
 These equilibriums are also Nash equilibriums, but they incorporate the willingness of participants to cooperate and play fair.